anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 The existing model, feature engineering and prediction logic can be reused.

+---

-48. Security Considerations
+## 48. Security Considerations

 Security was considered during the development of the project.

 The OpenWeather API key was not hard-coded into the public GitHub repository.

-During local development, the API key was stored in a .env file.
+During local development, the API key was stored in a `.env` file.

 During Streamlit cloud deployment, the API key was stored using Streamlit Secrets.

 This approach helps prevent the API key from being exposed in the source code or public repository.

-The .env file was also kept outside the public project code.
+The `.env` file was also kept outside the public project code.

+---

-49. Final Result
+## 49. Final Result

 The final project successfully provides an end-to-end AQI prediction application for Lahore.

 The system can:

-Collect current air-quality data.
+- Collect current air-quality data.
-Process the collected data.
+- Process the collected data.
-Calculate the current EPA-style AQI from PM2.5.
+- Calculate the current EPA-style AQI from PM2.5.
-Prepare the required model features.
+- Prepare the required model features.
-Load the trained Gradient Boosting model.
+- Load the trained Gradient Boosting model.
-Predict AQI for the next 72 hours.
+- Predict AQI for the next 72 hours.
-Provide model performance information.
+- Provide model performance information.
-Provide SHAP-based explainability.
+- Provide SHAP-based explainability.
-Display current AQI information.
+- Display current AQI information.
-Display future AQI predictions.
+- Display future AQI predictions.
-Display the results through an interactive Streamlit dashboard.
+- Display the results through an interactive Streamlit dashboard.
-Run as an online deployed application.
+- Run as an online deployed application.

 The project also includes GitHub Actions automation and model-management work through Hopsworks.

+---

-50. Lessons Learned
+## 50. Lessons Learned

 This project helped me understand that developing a data science application is not only about training a machine learning model.

 During the project, I learned about:

-Working with real-world APIs.
+- Working with real-world APIs.
-Handling API errors.
+- Handling API errors.
-Protecting API keys.
+- Protecting API keys.
-Collecting historical data.
+- Collecting historical data.
-Cleaning datasets.
+- Cleaning datasets.
-Feature engineering.
+- Feature engineering.
-Calculating AQI from PM2.5.
+- Calculating AQI from PM2.5.
-Training machine learning models.
+- Training machine learning models.
-Comparing different models.
+- Comparing different models.
-Evaluating model performance.
+- Evaluating model performance.
-Making future predictions.
+- Making future predictions.
-Using SHAP for explainability.
+- Using SHAP for explainability.
-Exploring Feature Stores.
+- Exploring Feature Stores.
-Registering models.
+- Registering models.
-Using GitHub Actions.
+- Using GitHub Actions.
-Building dashboards with Streamlit.
+- Building dashboards with Streamlit.
-Deploying applications online.
+- Deploying applications online.
-Debugging deployment problems.
+- Debugging deployment problems.
-Handling limitations of cloud services.
+- Handling limitations of cloud services.

 One of the most important lessons was that real-world projects can have technical problems even when the code and data are correct.

 The Hopsworks storage issue was an example of this.
 Instead of stopping the project, I verified the dataset, identified where the problem was occurring, documented the limitation and continued development using a working alternative.

+---

-51. Conclusion
+## 51. Conclusion

 Pearls AQI Predictor was developed to predict the AQI of Lahore for the next three days using machine learning.